-RCS messages are delivered via a business ID, rather than a phone number and each RCS message is branded with the business’s colors and logo).
+RCS messages are delivered via a business ID, rather than a phone number, and each RCS message is branded with the business’s colours and logo.
 The RCS sender contains all the important information about the brand, including website, email and contact phone numbers.
-This not only gives consumers quick access to contact information but presents important messaging alongside the brand’s prominent logo and coloring.
+This not only gives consumers quick access to contact information but presents important messaging alongside the brand’s prominent logo and colouring.

-Each RCS sender is verified by a verification authority, which ensures consumers receiving RCS messages can trust that the sender has been verified and is who they claim to be.
+Each RCS sender is verified by a verification authority, which ensures consumers receiving RCS messages can trust that the sender has been authenticated and is who they claim to be.

 The impacts of SMS phishing (or smishing) attacks will soon be a thing of the past.